-Our best assumption is that he must have been afraid he was going to get caught.
+Our best assumption is that he must have been afraid that he was going to get caught.
 I also don’t think he saw Daniel when he originally pulled up beside me and had just wanted a quick and easy cash and phone grab.
-Unfortunately for him we don’t speak Portuguese and made the whole thing a massive ordeal that he didn’t want.
+Unfortunately for him we don’t speak Portuguese and this made the whole thing a massive ordeal that he didn’t want.

 I honestly can say that in this situation my overreaction is probably what got us everything back.

 We are likely the only gringos in Brazil to be robbed by an armed man only to have our things returned to us.